lostmygithubaccount/dkdc/mocks/synapse/notebooks.md

 For interactive work, data scientists overwhelmingly prefer interactive Python (IPython) notebooks.
 The most popular choice of notebook editor is Jupyter - the same community has introduced a newer version, JupyterLab.

 Orthogonally, the Azure DevDiv team is building new notebook componenets.
-Both the Azure Synapse and ML teams are integrating this components into their 'integrated notebooks' experience, which is our bet for customers inteacting with notebooks long term.
+Both the Azure Synapse and ML teams are integrating this components into their 'integrated notebooks' experience, which is our bet for customers interacting with notebooks long term.

 ## Scope